Capital City Day (Kazakhstan)

 The Day of the Capital City of Kazakhstan or Astana Day (Астана күні) is an official public holiday in Kazakhstan.
 It was established in 2009 and is celebrated on July 6 to celebrate the capital city of Kazakhstan, Astana (formerly known as Nur-Sultan).
 The holiday also coincides with the birthday of ex-President Nursultan Nazarbayev.

 Background

-On 6 July 1994, the Supreme Council of Kazakhstan adopted a resolution to transfer the capital of Kazakhstan from Almaty to Akmola.
+On July 6, 1994, the President of Kazakhstan Nursultan Nazarbayev formally proposed the capital relocation to the Supreme Council of Kazakhstan.
+The president argued that while relocation costs would be significant, they represented an investment in the country’s future.
+The debate in parliament lasted all day, with opinions divided.
+Some deputies supported the president’s view, others argued that changing the capital was inappropriate during an economic crisis when people’s wages were delayed, and a third group supported the idea but suggested postponing it.
+In the end, the proposal to relocate the capital was put to a vote and passed by the Supreme Council on July 6, 1994, with a narrow majority.

 On 6 May 1998, Akmola was renamed to Astana and gained status as the capital city.
 On 18 July 2008, the government approved a bill making Capital Day a state holiday.

 Celebrations

 On Capital City Day in 2005, Jastar Park on Dóńgelek Square was unveiled.

 The day will end with fireworks over Yessil River embankment, as well as a city park.

 The 2020 celebrations coincided with the 80th birthday of Nursultan Nazarbayev.
 The celebratory events were held virtually due to the COVID-19 pandemic in the country.